 - “Even Exchange” requires certain Military Occupational Skills/ratings along with the proper military commercial driving training and experience.
 After an acceptable Even Exchange application is received and verified, CDL knowledge and skills testing is waived.
 This could include certain endorsement tests (applicable to the applicant’s experience).

 - The skills test waiver is available to veterans who have the proper military commercial driving training and experience but lack certain Military Occupational Specialty (MOS)/ratings for the Even Exchange option.
 Once a skills waiver application is received and verified, the skill test is waived.
 This does not include the CDL knowledge testing requirement and does not apply to any endorsements requiring skills testing.

 For either waiver, applicants and their commanding officers must provide a completed and acceptable application.
-The commanding officer emails the application with required documentation to the CDL Division at [email protected]
+The commanding officer emails the application with the required documentation to the CDL Division at [email protected].

 Once approved, the applicant presents the approval notice from the CDL Division (and all other required documentation) at a CDL facility, pays the appropriate CDL fee, and must satisfy all CDL and other licensing requirements.

 For further information, contact the CDL Division at 217-524-5971.